Top three reasons to hike the Rainbow Mountain

 How fit do I need to be?

-The Rainbow Mountain treks are moderately difficult, but it all depends on your hiking experience and fitness level.
+These treks are moderately difficult, but it all depends on your hiking experience and fitness level.
 You need to be able to hike for full days, carrying a daypack and walking through different terrains.
 You’re going to be hiking five to six hours per day.
 You should spend time acclimatizing before your trek.
-That said, if you are looking for adventure and up to the task of full-day trekking, you’ll be rewarded immensely!
+That said, if you’re looking for a proper hiking adventure and you’re up to the task of full-day trekking, Peru’s Rainbow Mountain will reward you immensely!

 What do I need to bring?